SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Fluttershy smiled back.
 "I wish it were that easy, Applejack…"

-Fluttershy had almost fallen asleep like this, but Applejack needed her.

-She pulled Fluttershy's hand to her chest, holding it tight as tears escaped her eyes.
+Fluttershy had almost fallen asleep like this, but Applejack pulled Fluttershy's hand to her chest, holding it tight as tears escaped her eyes.
+It seemed she needed her.

 Fluttershy was jolted back to the situation and tried to stay calm.
 "Applejack, what's wrong?"